updater295/PowerTracker/README.md

 # Coming Soon!

 This is a Pre-Alpha Version of my First Music Tracker.
+It will Come to Earth!

 -CNXT Global-